jonchurch/botkit/docs/readme.md

 });
 ```

-**Control Flow**
+####Control Flow

-By default, only the first succesful matched hears handler is executed.
-Return `true` in your hears handler to stop executing the current handler and continue evaluating other hanlders,
+By default, only the first succesfully matched hears handler is executed.
+Return `true` in your handler to stop executing the current handler and move on to the next hears match.

 Returning nothing, or `false`, will ensure no more handlers run, which is the default behavior.